Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 According to Lahav Harkov, Israel opposes any deal that would allow Iran to receive “massive funds to do what it did last time it got economic relief – ignite proxy warfare throughout the region – and remain closer to the threshold of a nuclear weapon than ever before.
 It is relieving pressure on Iran without receiving almost anything in return.”

 Negotiations resumed in Vienna at the end of November 2021, but the Iranians refused to meet with American officials.
-Instead, the parties exchanged positions through the other signatories to the nuclear agreement.
+Instead, the parties exchanged positions with the other signatories of the nuclear agreement.
 Iranian officials insisted at the outset that all U.S. sanctions on Iran be lifted and that the United States and its allies promise never to impose sanctions on Iran again.

 Meanwhile, the IAEA reported that Iran was enriching uranium with advanced centrifuges at its Fordo plant, violating the JCPOA prohibition on enrichment at Fordo.
 Israel reportedly shared intelligence with the United States that Iran is preparing to enrich uranium to 90 percent – the level needed to produce a bomb.
 According to the Institute for Science and International Security, Iran already has enough enriched uranium to build a nuclear weapon in three weeks.
 Within six months, it could have enough for four weapons.